SuperOfficeDocs/superoffice-docs/release-notes/10.2/core-crm/index.md

 uid: news-core-10.2
 description: Release notes.
 What's new in SuperOffice 10.2
-author: SuperOffice AS – Research and Development so.date: 12.01.2023
+author: SuperOffice AS – Research and Development so.date: 12.12.2023
-keywords: preferences, batch management, custom tasks, document preview, notifications, time zones, document editing, security questions, webtools so.version: 10.2 so.topic: reference
+keywords: preferences, batch management, custom task, document preview, notifications, time zone, document editing, security question, WebTools so.version: 10.2 so.topic: reference
 ---

 # New and improved Core CRM

-* [Browser security question when opening files (10.2.11)][11]
 * [Document editing in Local settings dialog (10.2.11)][11]
+* [Browser security question for opening files (10.2.11)][11]
 * [Time zones and Daylight Saving Time (10.2.10)][10] in Settings and maintenance
 * [Notifications panel (10.2.8)][8]
 * [End of life for Old dashboards (10.2.4)][4]